mufflyt/coi/README.md

 * `write_rds(Prescriber, "Prescriber_wClass.rds")`
 * `write.csv(class_xyz,"class_xyz.csv",row.names = FALSE,na="")`

+### Adding Physician Demographics
+Covariables included gender, American Board of Obstetrics and Gynecology-approved (ABOG) subspecialty (general OBGYNs, female pelvic medicine and reconstructive surgeons, gynecologic oncologists, maternal-fetal medicine specialists, and reproductive endocrinology and infertility specialists), ACOG region, overall physician volume of prescribing and prescribing volume in the same therapeutic class.
+The overall prescribing volume of a physician was calculated as the total days’ supply of all drugs of any category prescribed by that physician.
+A log of overall prescribing volume of a physician and the therapeutic class prescribing volume were used for improved model specifications.
+Secondary analyses tested the association of payment from the manufacturer of the selected drug with the primary outcome.

 ### `API access for NPPES.R`

 **Description**: Takes a csv file and searches the NPPES database.
 I have a list of names that I would like to search for their NPI number using the NPI API (https://npiregistry.cms.hhs.gov/registry/help-api).
 NPI number is a unique identifier number.
 There are about 45,000 names that I want to see if there is a match in the csv file to the API.
 There is documentation of the API listed above and this is also helpful (https://npiregistry.cms.hhs.gov/api/demo?version=2.1).
 My goal is to get the correct NPI and all data as possible from the API.
 The example API call would be: https://npiregistry.cms.hhs.gov/api/?number=&enumeration_type=NPI-1&taxonomy_description=&first_name=kale&use_first_name_alias=&last_name=turner&organization_name=&address_purpose=&city=&state=&postal_code=&country_code=&limit=&skip=&version=2.1.
 Ultimately I want to use the location data for geocoding and to create a map.